Herwig Kipping: Life

-In 1967 he moved on to the Humboldt University of Berlin where he started a five-year degree course in Mathematics.
+In 1967 he moved to the Humboldt University of Berlin where he started a five-year degree course in Mathematics.
 However, as he explained in an interview more than twenty years later, university life expanded his intellectual horizons: he became persuaded that he was better suited for Philosophy than Mathematics, and that the mathematics he was being taught was uninspiring and mechanistic.
 According to another more succinct source, he discovered that he was being prepared for a career in the Central Statistical Office.
 In any event, after progressing through slightly more than three years of the five year degree course he dropped out of the university.

 During his time at the Humboldt Kipping developed an intense love for the works of philosopher-poets such as Georg Heym, Trakl, Rimbaud, Verlaine, Baudelaire, Dostoyevsky and, most particularly, Nietzsche.
 He also wrote his own poetry (which remained unpublished).
 Having left university at short notice, he now obtained work with the postal service in order to support himself, while still nurturing an ambition to become a philosopher-poet himself.
 Between 1972 and 1975 he performed his military service, serving in the People's Army as a radio operator stationed at Fünfeichen (Neubrandenburg) in the north-east of the country.
 On completing his military service, in 1977 he volunteered for an internship with Deutscher Fernsehfunk (DFF), the national television service.
 During his internship period he worked as a production assistant for Thomas Langhoff.
 The next year, by now aged 30, he applied successfully for a study place at the Film and Television Academy in Potsdam-Babelsberg.
 This time he completed the five year degree course, receiving his degree in 1982.
 His graduation film, "Hommage a Hölderlin" (1983) was well received, although an earlier film he had put together during his second year about the postal service, and entitled "Bahnpostfahrer" (1979), caused a sensation at an initial screening in Leipzig, but was then suppressed for nine months, earning him a reputation with the authorities as a trouble maker at a time when the rise of the "Solidarity" movement in neighbouring Poland was making the East German authorities nervous about any hint of sub-optimal worker contentment at home.
 Later he told an interviewer that the university had wanted to "get rid of" him following the adverse reaction of the ruling SED (party) to "Bahnpostfahrer" He remained at the university, but it was now that he also took the precaution of joining the country's ruling Socialist Unity Party of Germany (SED / Sozialistische Einheitspartei Deutschlands), still a believer in the party's stated ideals, while painfully aware of the restrictions imposed on personal freedom by the practical realities of the one-party dictatorship.